phani-kb/multilog/README.md

 # multilog
+**A simple Go logging library to aggregate and manage multiple loggers with different formats and levels.**

-A simple logging library for Go that enables simultaneous logging to multiple destinations with configurable formats and log levels.
+`multilog` provides a flexible way to send log messages to multiple destinations (e.g. stdout, files, custom writers) simultaneously, with configurable formats and per-logger log levels.

 ## Features

 - Multiple handler types: